 Preparing an app

-Codemason relies heavily on Git so before you can deploy your app through Codemason, it must be a git repository.
+Codemason relies heavily on Git, a popular version control system.
+Before you can deploy your codebase with Codemason, it must be a Git repository.

 You can initialise a git repository in the current folder by running:

 Once initialised, you can add and commit your files with

 git add . git commit -m "Creating my first Codemason app"